Arthur Barclay: Presidency (1904–1912)

 Arthur Barclay was president from 1904 to 1912.
 In addition to continued internal unrest, the country faced a severe economic crisis and huge indebtedness to European creditors.
 In the decades after 1868, escalating economic difficulties weakened the state's dominance over the coastal indigenous population.
 Conditions worsened, as the cost of imports was far greater than the income generated by exports of coffee, rice, palm oil, sugarcane, and timber.
 Liberia tried desperately to modernize its largely agricultural economy.

 In 1907, while president of the nation, he headed the mission to arrange boundary disputes with the British and French Governments, associating with F. E. R. Johnson, secretary of state, and T. McCants Stewart, Deputy Attorney-General of Liberia.

 George Washington Ellis wrote of Barclay in 1911,He brought with his elevation to the presidency a deep thinker, a wide public experience and equipment, a gentleman of modest and retiring manners, a faithful public servant and a brave champion of public measures.
 He surrounded himself with the ablest men of his country and his administrations will be remembered for many notable civic triumphs in behalf of the Liberian state: the definition of Liberian boundaries, the pacification of the interior, increased control of the native races, organization of the Liberian Frontier Police Force, better supervision of the Liberian customs, and repeated attempts at judicial and other domestic reformsUnder his government, the Liberian Frontier Force was created, which later evolved into the Liberian Armed Forces.

 Death

-He died at his home in Monrovia on 10 July 1938, at 4:30 in the afternoon.
-He was interred at Palm Grove Cemetery.
+He died at his home in Monrovia on 10 July 1938.